 Node health and maintenance

-The maintenance page takes you through the following node issues:
+The maintenance page takes you through the following node-related topics:

 - Is your baker node working?